Caltech Employees Federal Credit Union

 Caltech Employees Federal Credit Union (CEFCU) is a credit union for the California Institute of Technology family and its affiliate organizations.
-CEFCU is headquartered in La Cañada Flintridge and is the 25th largest credit union in the state of California.
-It is also the 156th largest credit union in the nation.
-The union's savings rates are 73% higher than the national average.
+CEFCU is headquartered in La Cañada Flintridge and is the 36th largest credit union in the state of California.
+It is also the 245th largest credit union in the nation.
+Caltech Employees Federal Credit Union's savings rates are six times the national average.